ulrikstrid/ligo/gitlab-pages/docs/tutorials/inter-contract-calls/inter-contract-calls.md

 </Syntax>

 It accepts a destination address as the parameter.
 Then we need to check whether the address points to a contract that accepts a unit.
 We do this with `Tezos.get_contract_opt`.
 This function returns `Some (value)` if the contract exists and the parameter type is correct.
 Otherwise, it returns `None`.
-In case it's `None`, we fail with an error, otherwise we use `Tezos.transaction` to forge the internal transaction to the destination contract.
+In case it is `None`, we fail with an error, otherwise we use `Tezos.transaction` to forge the internal transaction to the destination contract.

-Let's also examine a contract that stores the address of another contract and passes an argument to it.
+Let us also examine a contract that stores the address of another contract and passes an argument to it.
 Here is how this "proxy" can look like:

 <Syntax syntax="pascaligo">